jeankvd/izea-ember-interview/README.md

 ## Nice Surprises

 1. Coming from Vue and React, I like how "batteries included" ember.js is, it feels very robust.
-2. The CLI is _really_ nice to have, specially when starting out.
+2. The CLI is _really_ nice to have, especially when starting out.
 3. I was surprised by Ember's `later()` method that acts as setTimeout but is aware of when it is being run on tests, it felt so nice to just change my `setTimeout` with it and see one of my tests automatically pass